benjvi/benjvi.github.io/_drafts/vi-code-idea-trifecta.md

 image: ibelonghere.png
 ---

+Vim is famous for having an initial learning curve, that can put off some novices.
+But having learnt some basics, its a very effective editor.
+But the best visual editors also have a bunch of useful keyboard shortcuts for navigation and other useful features.
+In this post, I compare a small set of simple shortcuts that you can use frequently.
+Using them, you can have a good basic editing experience in Vim, VSCode or Intellij.

-## Text Editing
+## Navigation

 ### Moving by word

 Vim (command mode)
- - B/W (uppercase) to move back/forward for 'real' words separated by whitespace.
+ - `B`/`W` (uppercase) to move back/forward for 'real' words separated by whitespace.
 It moves to the start of words
- - b/w (lowercase) works in the same way but treats words as being separated by any non alphanumeric character.
+ - `b`/`w` (lowercase) works in the same way but treats words as being separated by any non alphanumeric character.
 Marginally more useful
- - E/e skips to the next end of word, as defined by whitespace/non-alphanumeric separators
+ - `E`/`e` skips to the next end of word, as defined by whitespace/non-alphanumeric separators

-Although all these shortcuts allow for very precise movement, it seems to me that this is unnecessarily complicated.
+Although all these shortcuts allow for very precise movement, and complete control, in 90+ percent of cases this is more complex than it needs to be.

-Intellij - Option + <- / -> arrows
+Intellij - `Option + <- / ->` arrows

  Navigation skips between the start and end character of each word.
 Like you are alternately pressing `w` and then `e` in vim.
 Normally this can be sufficient for what you need to do but it is a bit slow

-VSCode - Option + <- / -> arrows
+VSCode - `Option + <- / ->` arrows

 Very similar to how navigation works in Intellij, with a subtle but clever improvement.
 When you navigate forwards you move to the end of a word.
 When navigating backwards, you skip to the start of a word.
 This has the effect of making navigation quicker, as compared to intellij, but at the same time still making it easy to position your cursor at either the start or end of a word.